jhpyle/docassemble/_docs/config.md

 asks the user "are you sure?" before deleting all of the interview.
 The start page does not use [Javascript].

-You can also customize the appearance of these pages using [CSS].
+You can also customize these pages using [CSS].
 The [HTML] elements in the standard template use some classes do nothing;
 they are just placeholders for customization.
 For example, to customize [`start.html`] and [`interviews.html`], you could include